Tong-ST/debian_sway/README.md

     ```
 - something you might want to do is switch between language currently using ``` ALT+SHIFT ``` and it switch between US & TH *read near end of rows in config file* you will see where to change
 - Change wallpapers in .config file you'll see in very first page just change path to your background keep ' fill ' at the end
-- Want Darkmode?
-The easy way would be ``` sudo apt install lxappearance ``` get some theme from gnome-look.org install on like ``` /usr/share/themes ``` / Nice balance way to make darkmode maybe try change the whole shell Ex.
+- Want Dark mode?
+The easy way would be ``` sudo apt install lxappearance ``` get some theme from gnome-look.org install on like ``` /usr/share/themes ``` / Nice balance way to make dark mode maybe try change the whole shell Ex.
 [Like this shell](https://github.com/vinceliuice/Graphite-gtk-theme) This way you might need 'gnome-tweaks' instead of 'lxappearance' / The more involved way is tackle with [darkman](https://gitlab.com/WhyNotHugo/darkman) which can change dark/light mode dynamically
 - For Eye-care/Gamma control control try: wlsunset, see how to use ``` wlsunset -h ``` adjust to your liking/location then add ``` exec wlsunset -l xx.xx -L xx.xx ``` (YOUR lat/long) to your sway .config file

 > ***AND ABOUT IT!***, It cover most basic setup, now you can install stuff & customize to you liking, Thanks if you stick to the end of this long long guide...